 In the meantime, Dr. Anthony Fauci says “if you are vaccinated, you're going to be protected, which is another very good reason to encourage people strongly to get vaccinated.
 If you are not vaccinated, you are at risk of getting infected with the virus that now spreads more rapidly and gives more serious disease.”

 To date, the FDA has not observed evidence to suggest the sensitivity of the tests used by our partner labs or this CareStart COVID-19 Rapid Antigen Test are impacted by known circulating variants.

 Our partner labs are taking proactive actions to confirm the existing tests are robust to the detection of these known new variants.
-These confirmation studies indicate the current tests do detect the virus, even with the new variants; however, most current tests are unable to differentiate between variants.
+These confirmation studies indicate the current tests do detect the virus, even with the new variants.
 As more information regarding the variants becomes available, further confirmation and potential optimization steps will be taken.

 It’s important to continue testing.
 Testing plays a crucial role in containing and mitigating COVID-19 by identifying infected individuals to prevent further person-to-person transmission.
 The accuracy of the labs using the FDA-authorized Everlywell COVID-19 Test Home Collection Kit DTC exceeds 95% sensitivity and 98% specificity.